email alerts

 Huge areas are covered with just logs.
 It may seem hard to believe, but this problem has been recognized since Illinois Beach was dedicated as the very first Illinois Nature Preserve in 1964.

-The heroic Friends of Illinois Nature Preserves volunteer team has been working here weekly - all year long - since July 2023.
+The heroic Friends of Illinois Nature Preserves volunteer team has been working on priorities weekly - all year long - since July 2023.
 They tackle priorities, brush and sweet clover in the richest areas.
 And they also do the hardest stuff - from herbiciding crown vetch to the finding, GPS-ing, and caring for needy endangered species populations.

 Please let us know if you're coming.
 To sign up and for any questions, go to: